deividfoggi/M365-Usage-Collector/README.md

 Known Issues:

- - Every time I close PowerShell when re-open, if I run Import-Module is says "no valid module file was found".
+ - Every time I close PowerShell then re-open, if I run Import-Module it says "no valid module file was found".

   It happens because it is not yet a module per se.
 Make sure you import the module using the entire psm1 file path as follows: